sjtusr/starter-academic1/content/publication/2022-CNF-C3H8_Rh/index.md

 ---
-title: "Kinetic Modeling of Total Oxidation of Propane over Rhodium"
+title: "Kinetic modeling of total oxidation of propane over rhodium"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here